-Whether you’re a seasoned diving enthusiast or just learning how to dive, these luxury safari lodges are a dream come true.
+Whether you’re a seasoned diving enthusiast or just learning how to dive, these safari lodges with a focus on the world below the surface are a dream come true.
 We know planning the perfect marine adventure can be a time-suck and overwhelming with so many incredible options.
 That’s what we’re here for—to save you the headache and the time!
-We’ve rounded up our favorite diving-friendly properties in some of Africa’s most spectacular locations.
+We’ve rounded up ten of our favorite diving-friendly properties in some of Africa’s most spectacular locations.

 Not a diver?
 Not to worry!
 These lodges also offer fantastic opportunities for snorkelers, too!
-There’s something for everyone in our list of top marine properties.
 From Seychelles to Zanzibar and plenty of places in between, here are nine stunning lodges you won’t want to miss!

 The Manta Resort on Pemba Island, just off the coast of Tanzania, is the perfect destination if you’re looking for someplace both wild and luxurious.

-From SCUBA diving to snorkeling, freediving to kayaking, there’s something for everyone in this pristine island retreat.
+From SCUBA diving to snorkeling, freediving to kayaking, there’s many options in this pristine island retreat.
 And when you’ve had enough of the beach and diving (is it even possible?!), a trek or two through the Ngezi Rainforest is the perfect way to get a mix of land and sea during your stay.

-Be sure to ask about the insanely cool Underwater room.
+Tip: Be sure to ask about the insanely cool underwater room.
 Yes, it’s everything you’re imagining right now.

 Ask the Expert:

-“There is something truly magical about diving off of Pemba, Tanzania while staying at the Manta.
-There is simply so much life in those reefs, I don’t think I’ve ever seen such numbers of reef fish swirling around coral heads–and even a massive school of jacks in a feeding frenzy on my last dive.
-Every time a dive ended, the silver lining was the smiling faces of the dive crew, just as excited as I was to talk about all we’d seen below!
-Divers at Manta learn about the day-to-day conservation efforts taking place to preserve and improve the reef ecosystems, all while collaborating with the local community–it’s truly a feel-good dive spot in every way!” — Lara Ray, Safari Specialist
+“There is something truly magical about diving off of Pemba, Tanzania while staying at the Manta Resort.
+There is simply so much life in those reefs, I don’t think I’ve ever seen such numbers of reef fish swirling around coral heads—and even a massive school of jacks in a feeding frenzy on my last dive.
+Every time a dive ended, the silver lining was the smiling faces of the dive crew, just as excited as I was to talk about all we’d seen below.
+Divers at Manta learn about the day-to-day conservation efforts taking place to preserve and improve the reef ecosystems, all while collaborating with the local community.
+It’s truly a feel-good dive spot in every way!” — Lara Ray, Safari Specialist

 South of Pemba is Mafia Island, home to Kinasi Lodge.
 This gorgeous property is tucked against the Indian Ocean and surrounded by Rufiji Mafia Kilwa Marine Reserve.